chanryc9471/sep11-freedom-project/entries/entry04.md

 # Entry 4
 ## Continued Learning & Start of MVP 3/20/23

   From my previous blog entry to now, I have been continuing to learn my tool, but I have started on the minimum viable product (MVP) for my freedom project.
 My partner and I made a detailed plan/schedule for our MVP so that we would not fall behind and stay on the right track.
 So far, my partner and I have followed the schedule to make the sprites for our game.
-We thought of a theme for our game, which was cats.
+We thought of a theme for our game and then gathered the sprites that we would use.
 The blocks, food, main sprite, enemy, and door have been created using [Pixilart](https://www.pixilart.com/).
 Here are the sprites that my partner and I made: <br>
 <img width="190" alt="char" src="https://user-images.githubusercontent.com/91750491/233732662-561a88ca-c1e8-4f62-9c67-35357612c275.png">
 <img width="225" alt="door-computer" src="https://user-images.githubusercontent.com/91750491/226227782-211c9429-13f1-48fc-8c8c-945312d3802c.png">
 <img width="220" alt="toto" src="https://user-images.githubusercontent.com/91750491/233732369-cf02464c-2d33-4a50-9d34-68fbcdfb4782.png">